bitplane/bitplane.net/home/gaz/Documents/thoughts/lens/chance/index.md

 something that's unpredictable and something that's random.
 Whether I have a bus timetable or not doesn't change that.
 And back on topic, randomness doesn't lead to the evolution of minds.

-Once upon a time, there were people who lived in a box.
-There was no way to ever see outside the box, but